GoosvandenBekerom/dev-env-base/README.md

 # Local development environment

-This repo aims to be a base setup for local development for gcp / kubernetes applications
+This repository aims to be a base setup for local development for gcp / kubernetes applications.

+The environment exists of:
+- minikube kubernetes cluster
+- gcloud pubsub emulator deployment / service

 ## Starting the development environment